 A very Special Evening Program with Richard Elloyan, (www.

-know that he is Nevad’s great western singer with solid rural roots.
-His
+that he is Nevad’s great western singer with solid rural roots.
+His rich voice

-rich voice resonates with the spirit of all Nevadans!
-Be sure to visit his
+resonates with the spirit of all Nevadans!
+Be sure to visit his website and

-music of the fabulous Henry Kilgren Organ played by Charlie Ruggles,
+the fabulous Henry Kilgren Organ played by Charlie Ruggles, Howard

-sometime in March.
+in March.
 We welcome additions to our mailing list.
+Please TBA.
+Drop us a

+low, but until the renovations are complete and we can start hosting events,

+we depend upon you to keep the insurance and utilities current.
 Please

-expenses are low, but until the renovations are complete and we can

-start hosting events, we depend upon you to keep the insurance and

-utilities current.
-Please remember us in your giving.
-We are a 501 C (3)
+remember us in your giving.
+We are a 501 C (3) non-profit corporation.